 There’s nothing wrong with wanting to be successful, with wanting your team to be successful.
 Whether this desire is healthy and helpful or destructive and dangerous depends on WHY you want to be successful, WHAT defines success and HOW you go about it.

-Here’s a link to the article by Dave Williams that inspired the topic for this episode:
+Here’s a link to the article by Dave Wright that inspired the topic for this episode:

 I appreciate everyone who has been sending me suggestions for topics.
 I’m adding them to my list and I look forward to covering them in the coming weeks.